Qinghai Tibet Train (Lhasa Express)

 - Speed limit: Max speed 100 km/h on the frozen earth areas; 120 km/h on non-frozen earth.

 - Trains run on fairly low altitude from sea level till Xining.
-Trains can depart from Beijing/Chengdu/Shanghai/Xi'an/Guangzhou/Lanzhou/Chongqing to Lhasa but all go through Xining.
-To travel flexibily, you can also arrive in Xining by air before transfering to the train.
+Trains can depart from Beijing/Chengdu/Shanghai/Xi'an/Guangzhou/Lanzhou/Chongqing to Lhasa, but all go through Xining.
+To travel flexibily you can also arrive in Xining by air before transferring to the train.

-- Xining to Lhasa train takes 1 day and is helpful with altitude aclimatization.
+- Xining to Lhasa train takes 1 day and is helpful with altitude acclimatization.
 However, this doesn't mean flying to Lhasa will definitely cause altitude sickness.
 No matter how you arrive in Lhasa, it is always important to rest well at the beginning of the trip.

 - Train tickets are only released and available for booking about 30 TO 60 days in advance (and the ticketing schedule is subject to China railway policy, e.g. in peak holiday, China may have many restrictions on train ticketing), and there are many government regulations in the market.

 A train trip to or from Tibet is the crown jewel of any cultural tour of Tibet!
 Riding the train gives travelers opportunities to interact with local Tibetan and Chinese travelers that they may not otherwise have.
 This, coupled with the magnificent scenery and opportunities to learn about Tibetan culture, creates a rewarding travel experience that gives travelers insight into the diversity of people that live in Tibet and China.
 Travelers with questions about Tibet travel or questions about the Qinghai-Tibet Railway are welcome to contact us local Tibet travel agency now.